 Yonas Dembele, persecution analyst at World Watch Research, comments: “This incident shows that former Seleka fighters are still armed and threaten the fragile peace.
 The security situation remains tenuous and the continued existence of these militias poses a serious threat to the safety of Christians in the predominantly Muslim parts of the country.
 While the UN peacekeeping mission can play an important role in providing a degree of protection from these groups, in the long run, only their effective disarmament can really bring lasting relief.”

-China/North Korea: Coal import ban goes beyond UN sanctions
+Christianity in China/North Korea: Coal import ban goes beyond UN sanctions

 Just a few days after Kim Jong Nam’s assassination, China announced a total ban on coal imported from North Korea for the rest of the year, as reported by Peterson Institute for International Economics (PIIE) on 19 February 2017.
 If this ban comes into effect – and it is not an obligatory part of UN sanctions – it would mean North Korea losing about half of its income in foreign currency.
 It is said that Kim Jong Nam was under Chinese protection and this reaction could be a signal of China’s growing frustration with North Korea’s government.
 However, PIIE suggests it may be China’s way of offering a “cooperative gesture” to get direct negotiations going between USA and North Korea.
 Reuters reported on 28 February that a senior North Korean envoy has been sent to Beijing for discussions.